digitalnsw/research-help/consent/index.md

 If you want to use the consent form tool for these kinds of projects, you may need to work with your legal team to add a few extra clauses.

+The tool only complies with the [Privacy and Personal Information Protection Act 1998](https://www.legislation.nsw.gov.au/#/view/act/1998/133).
+If you're doing research outside NSW, you might need to add different levels of consent.

 ## Check in with legal and privacy

 The individual parts in the forms have been reviewed by privacy and legal experts in our organisation.
 However, we encourage you to check in with your own legal and privacy teams.
 Your organisation might have different needs that aren’t addressed by our form yet.
-This is especially true if you're not doing research in NSW.
-Every jurisdiction has different privacy laws, so if you're from outside NSW you might need to add extra terms.
+This is especially true if you're not doing research in NSW, every jurisdiction has different privacy laws.

 You can also forward our details to your legal and privacy teams if they’d like to be involved in helping us improve our forms.